-Students must register for a minimum of 14 semester credits, while registering for no more than 17 semester credits.
+Students must register for a minimum of 14 semester credits, and may not register for more than 17 semester credits.
 All students must register for Spoken Japanese.

 Students who plan to enroll in our program for one academic year are strongly advised to register for Japanese Reading & Writing, as well.